eugenious/the-main-gig/content/guide/5-code-review.md

 The mental model of what writing software is all about has changed dramatically: Not so much like Michaelangelo chipping away alone at a block of marble to make a masterpiece, but rather a group of dedicated athletes rowing together towards the finish line.
 When it comes to the highly complex work of telling a computer what to do, two minds are definitely better than one.
 Certainly, there are some superstar coding lone-rangers out there, but they are the exception, and very rare.
 The vast majority of code today is produced by teams.

 All developers should be well-versed in both preparing merge requests (also called pull requests) for review, as well as reviewing other people's merge requests.
-Unfortunately it is often a topic that is not emphasized in the formal education of most developers.
+Unfortunately, it is a topic that is not often emphasized in the formal education of most developers.

 ## Lining your ducks in a row